 Menopause is a natural transition that occurs as women leave their childbearing years.
 As early as our mid-30’s, estrogen levels can begin to decline causing hot flashes, night sweats, sleep disturbances, mood swings and, of course, vaginal dryness.
 Over time, most symptoms, like hot flashes and night sweats, will go away, but lower estrogen levels and its effect on our skin will continue for the rest of our lives.
 Vaginal dryness continues past menopause and tends to worsen over time.

-Replens is especially helpful in this time of life as it helps to replenish vaginal moisture, attaching to dry, compacted cells and delivering continuous moisture until those cells are naturally regenerated (about every 3 to 5 days) This allows vaginal tissues to absorb moisture leaving them hydrated and rejuvenated.
+Replens is especially helpful in this time of life as it helps to replenish vaginal moisture, attaching to dry, compacted cells and delivering continuous moisture until those cells are naturally regenerated (about every 3 days) This allows vaginal tissues to absorb moisture leaving them hydrated and rejuvenated.

 For more information about menopause and related symptoms, read on: